AbisoyeOnanuga/walkman-js/privacypolicy.md

 ## Contact Us

-If you have any questions or concerns about our privacy policy, please contact the developer at **github.io/website**.
+If you have any questions or concerns about our privacy policy, please contact the developer at **coming soon ...**.